Azure Blob storage: hot, cool, and archive access tiers

 2 Archive Storage currently supports 2 rehydrate priorities, High and Standard, that offers different retrieval latencies.
 For more information, see Rehydrate blob data from the archive tier.

 Blob storage accounts support the same performance and scalability targets as general-purpose v2 storage accounts.
-For more information, see Azure Storage Scalability and Performance Targets.
+For more information, see Scalability and performance targets for Blob storage.

-In this section, the following scenarios are demonstrated using the Azure portal:
+In this section, the following scenarios are demonstrated using the Azure portal and PowerShell:

 - How to change the default account access tier of a GPv2 or Blob storage account.

 - How to change the tier of a blob in a GPv2 or Blob storage account.